Null665/desktop-switch/README.md

 # desktop-switch
-A minimal exampe of how to start UI in a new desktop
+A minimal example of how to start UI in a new desktop